 This one is perhaps the most obvious and insightful.
 Every mistake of someone else’s you learn from, you potentially avoid making yourself.

 You’ve probably realized by now that not all the examples around you are good ones.
 A failure by one leader could mean you receive a new assignment before you’re ready for it.
-Don’t wait until that happens to build your leadership competency.
+Regardless, you’ll be able to share your informed observations with others.
+Don’t wait until later to build your leadership competency.
 Start taking notes today.

 Nathan Magnuson is a leadership consultant, coach, trainer and thought leader.
 Receive his new ebook Trusted Leadership Advisor by subscribing to his website or follow him on Twitter.